physrisk/website-source/pages/topics.md

 Human society is not a grid of people.
 Nor it is a hierarchical ladder.
 But how does its structure look like?
-In the middle of XIX century Auguste Comte proposed to analyze society in micro level, where each individual would be represented some object, e.g. agent, and its relation to the other objects.
+In the middle of XIX century Auguste Comte proposed to analyze society in micro level, where each individual would be represented some object, e.g., agent, and its relation to the other objects.
 After nearly half of century ideas of Comte found their place in the first works about social network theory, mostly by
 G. Simmel and J. Moreno.
 In his works J. Moreno widely used sociograms.